 - To support and participate in their child’s learning.

-- To meet with class teacher and / or LS teacher and participate in the setting of educational targets.
+- To meet with class teacher and / or SET and participate in the setting of educational targets.

 It is important for the students to have an input into the development, implementation and review of their own learning.
 By doing so they can: